avanti-bg

 Tech culture and innovation: Showcase how you support innovation, continuous learning, and career growth.

-Values and impact: Explain how your company makes a difference in the industry or wider community.
+Values and impact: Explain how your company makes a difference in the industry or the wider community.

-According to LinkedIn Talent Trends 2025, 45% of candidates prioritise companies with strong core values and mission statements when choosing their next employer.
+According to a recent Glassdoor study, a significant majority of candidates, around 70-80%, prioritise companies with strong core values and mission statements when choosing their next employer, indicating that it is a major factor in their decision-making process

 2. Clearly Define the Role and Responsibilities